techidaily/site-win11-tips/source/_posts/conquering-the-challenge-the-ultimate-fix-for-xbox-game-passs-error-code-0x800700e9.md

  If the above methods didn't work for you, try enabling Delivery Optimization service by editing the registry.
 You can back up the registry or set up a restore point before editing the registry if you want to be extra careful.
 To apply this potential solution, edit the**DoSvc** key like this:

-1. First, bring up Registry Editor, which you can open with one of the methods in our guide on[how to open Regedit](https://www.makeuseof.com/windows-11-open-registry-editor/) .
+1. First, bring up Registry Editor, which you can open with one of the methods in our guide on [how to open Regedit](https://www.makeuseof.com/windows-11-open-registry-editor/) .
 2. Click inside the address bar at the top of Registry Editor and erase the current key location.
 3. Input this**DoSvc** key location in the address bar and hit**Return** :
 `Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\DoSvc`